arxeiss/regex-patterns-to-sentences/README.md

 # Simple Regex patterns to DialogFlow sentences generator

-This tools helps to generate training phrases for [Google DialogFlow](https://dialogflow.com/) and output JSON file which can be imported into DialogFlow.
-Also supports **parsing entities**.
+This tool helps to generate training phrases for [Google DialogFlow](https://dialogflow.com/) and output JSON file which can be imported.
+Also supports **parsing entities** to highlight entities in all sentences after import into DialogFlow.

 It takes all sentences in file *config.yaml* with optional entities and generate all possible combinations based on simple regular expression matching.